Casey Cares Provide Mommy Makeovers for Mother's Day

 But what youcan do is do what you can.

-Andso our daughter is saying whatcan I do to give back to mycommunity."
+Anso our daughter is saying whacan I do to give back to mycommunity."
 "It's important ifyou have a business and youfeel it's something that youcan share and give your timeand make someone feel goodabout themselves.

 Or justanything you feel that yourbusiness can contribute intothe community.